free genealogy since 1996

 Dodez, Dr. Edward D.D.S.

 Dr Edward Wright Dodez 11 Mar 1865 to 27 Apr 1939 (aged 74) is buried in Section E Lot 26 in Lindenwood Cemetery from memorial at Find A Grave.
 A medical examiner for Lincoln Life.
 He invented a tooth paste and received a patent for "a detergent for cleaning teeth", which was sold under the name Odozone.
 He was also involved as a stockholder in the German National Bank, which was later renamed Lincoln National Bank.
 His white house at 3935 Bass Road is a ca. 1905 shell encasing an 1840's Greek Revival farmhouse according to a comment from Craig Leonard, local historic preservation consultant, in an October 8, 2017 and house with photos December 3, 2017 and again September 4, 2018 on You are positively from Fort Wayne, if you remember...
-Private group on Facebook.
+Archived group only visible to existing members on Facebook.
 February 23, 2014 discussion with photo on Vintage Fort Wayne closed group on Facebook and colorized house photo Dr. Edward W. Dodez House, Fort Wayne IN: reproduced from a printed source, 1913 at Allen County Public Library Digital Collections at the Allen County Public Library.
 His probable son Ed Dodez was mentioned several times in the History of the Fort Wayne Ski Club (FWSC).
 This Edward Cramer Dodez, 14 Feb 1903 to 24 Feb 1970 (aged 67), is buried in the same Section E Lot 26 in Lindenwood Cemetery with his wife June Vianna Merriman Dodez, 24 Jun 1915 to 3 Jan 1992 (aged 76) from their memorials at Find A Grave.

 Has a twin brother Dean, athletic director for 20 years after 17 as football coach, twin brother, Dean, is the athletic director at Concordia, their alma mater, from Longtime North Side AD retiring Doerffler has been at school for 37 years by Greg Jones published June 16, 2016 in The Journal Gazette newspaper.